Best online casino pokies for Australian players - more info

 9. If I am convicted of (these) charges, at what point will you file a Notice of Withdrawal as my attorney of record?
 Before filing the Notice of Appeal/PCR?
 If so, who will file the Notices which involve time-dated deadlines?

-10. If I am convicted of (these) charges (or agree to a plea agreement), will you insure that I have at least 48 hours to review the entire PSR (Pre sentence Investigation Report) prior to the sentencing hearing, so that I can insure that it is complete and accurate?
+10. If I am convicted of (these) charges (or agree to a plea agreement), will you ensure that I have at least 48 hours to review the entire PSR (Presentence Investigation Report) prior to the sentencing hearing, so that I can ensure that it is complete and accurate?
 If I find significant errors, will you assure me that these errors will be incorporated into a Revised/Amended PSR which will be attached by court order to the original PSR, so that the Department of Corrections will have both the original and the corrected version for its files?

 11. Will you put the above agreements/provisions in your Fee Agreement/Contract?
 If not, why not?